Comcast/patternlab-edition-node-webpack/readme.md

 # Pattern Lab Node - Webpack Edition
 The webpack wrapper around [Pattern Lab Node Core](https://github.com/pattern-lab/patternlab-node) providing tasks to interact with the core library and move supporting frontend assets.

-## Quickstart Guide
-*If you do not have nodejs installed, please check the **Prerequisites** section*

-1. Download or clone this repository
-Example: `git clone git@github.com:Comcast/patternlab-edition-node-webpack.git`
-2. In a terminal window, navigate to the downloaded directory
-Example: `cd path/to/patternlab-edition-node-webpack`
-3. To populate Patternlab with sample data, install a starter kit
-Run `npm install starterkit-mustache-demo`
-There are other [starterkits](https://github.com/pattern-lab?utf8=%E2%9C%93&q=starterkit&type=&language=) available
-4. Generate sample files
-Run: `npm run patternlab:loadstarterkit --kit=starterkit-mustache-demo`
-5. Show Patternlab in a Webbrowser
-Run: `npm run patternlab:serve`

 ## Packaged Components

 The webpack edition comes with the following components: